devmohamedfarag/StrategyandFactoryPatternsDemo/README.md

  # Strategy & Factory Patterns Demo (C# Console Application):

-This project demonstrates how to combine the Strategy Pattern and Factory Pattern to build a flexible discount system for customers in a billing/invoice scenario.
+This project demonstrates how to combine the Strategy Pattern and Factory Pattern and Dependency Injection to build a flexible discount system for customers in a billing/invoice scenario.
 The application selects a discount strategy dynamically based on the customer category (New, Silver, Gold).

+- Instead of using multiple if/switch statements, the system uses:

+✔ Strategy Pattern:
+- To encapsulate each discount rule in its own separate class.

+✔ Factory Pattern
+- To choose which strategy to use based on the customer category.

+✔ Dependency Injection
+- To register and resolve all strategies automatically using Microsoft.Extensions.DependencyInjection.
 ---

 ## Features:
 - Implements the Strategy Pattern to encapsulate discount calculation logic.
 - Implements the Factory Pattern to create the right strategy for each customer category.
 - Generates invoices with: